Colombia–United States relations: 19th century

+On 20 July 1810, Colombia became the first Spanish colony of New Granada and the first country in South America to win independence against Spanish rule which was followed after Haiti's independence from France on 1 January 1804 after the Haitian Revolution as well as the United States to declare independence from Britain in 1783 after the American Revolution.
+Colombia became the third oldest independent republic in the Western Hemisphere after Haiti and the United States which won their revolutions against European imperialism.

 During the Spanish American wars of independence, the United States was officially neutral but permitted Spanish American agents to obtain weapons and supplies.
 With the reception of Manuel Torres in 1821, Colombia became the first "former" Spanish colony recognized by the United States, and the United States was the second government (after the Kingdom of Brazil) to recognize an independent Spanish American state.
 At that time, Gran Colombia included the territory of the present-day Colombia, Ecuador, Venezuela, and Panama.
 Mutual relations have existed since the U.S. established a diplomatic mission in Santa Fe de Bogota in 1823.
 The next year the Anderson–Gual Treaty became the first bilateral treaty the U.S. concluded with another American country.
 U.S. relations with the government in Bogotá were not interrupted even when Ecuador and Venezuela left the federation in 1830.
 In 1846, the U.S. Polk administration signed a treaty with Colombia, which owned Panama at the time.
 A railway across the isthmus was opened in 1855.
 Under the treaty, U.S. troops landed in Panama six times in the nineteenth century to crush rebellions, ensuring that the railway was not hindered.